svngoku/proctor/README.md

         # Or install directly from GitHub (replace with your repo URL)
         # uv pip install git+https://github.com/svngoku/proctor.git
         ```
-    *   **For development (from the cloned repo root):
+    *   **For development (from the cloned repo root):**
         ```bash
-        # Use uv
+        # Use uv for basic installation
         uv pip install -e .

+        # With advanced KNN features
+        uv pip install -e ".[knn]"

+        # With development tools (pytest, ruff, etc.)
+        uv pip install -e ".[dev]"

+        # With all features and tools
+        uv pip install -e ".[all]"

         # Or use pip
-        # pip install -e .
+        # pip install -e ".[all]"
         ```
-        This installs the package in editable mode.
+        This installs the package in editable mode with your chosen optional dependencies.

 ## Configuration